vaishp06/On-Boarding--BPMN/README.md

 This is a static HTML/CSS/JS version of the MSIS Onboarding Portal, converted from ASP.NET Core Razor Pages.

+This is a static HTML/CSS/JS version of the MSIS Onboarding Portal, converted from ASP.NET Core Razor Pages.

 ## 📁 Structure

 ```